Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 An anarchist teenager who forces Batman to question his own political legitimacy.
 One of the most philosophically complex villains in the gallery.

-📖 Read the analysis →The Mad Hatter
+📖 Read analysis →The Mad Hatter

 The Master of Illusions